Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Not Required

-Private individuals do not require Oregon state registration.
-All drones over 250g must be registered with the FAA ($5 for 3 years).
-Public bodies and educational institutions must register all UAS with the Oregon Department of Aviation.
+Oregon does not require private individuals to register drones with the state.
+However, all drones over 0.55 pounds must be registered with the FAA ($5 for 3 years).
+Public bodies (government agencies) and educational institutions must register with the Oregon Department of Aviation per ORS 837.360.

 6